Ali-Mikael/Application-hacking/h4-Disaddembly.md

 # F) crackme02
 **OBJECTIVE**
-- Name the main program's variables from the reverse-engineered binary and explain the program's operation
+- Locate and name the main program's variables from the reverse-engineered binary
+- Explain the program's operation
 - Solve the binary

 ## Reverse Engineering, Explaining and Renaming
-> I'm going to dissect the binary, rename some variables and explain what's going on as we go!

-Naturally we start off by firing up the big gun a.k.a `ghidra`
+Naturally we start off by pulling out big gun a.k.a `ghidra`
 - We created a new project and imported the `crackme02` binary
 - Ghidra then did the heavy lifting and analysed the file for us:
   - Producing `assembly instructions` and `C code`